Principal Investigator

 Ananya Mayukha

-Ananya Mayukha is a doctoral student in Clinical Psychology at Northwestern University.
+Ananya Mayukha is a doctoral candidate in Clinical Psychology at Northwestern University.
 She received her bachelor’s degree in Psychology and Neuroscience at Williams College.
 Ananya traces her interest in life stories back to a high school philosophy class, which centered around the question, “Who am I?”
 This question has guided her work, which includes a one-year travel fellowship that allowed her to study human connection around the world and two years at a nonprofit in her hometown, where she facilitated spaces for reflection and healing centered around racial justice.
 Her research interests lie at the intersection of race, spirituality, and the question of what it means to be alive.

 Şebnem Türe

-Şebnem Türe is a doctoral student in the Personality, Development, and Health program at Northwestern University.
+Şebnem Türe is a doctoral candidate in the Personality, Development, and Health program at Northwestern University.
 She received her bachelor’s degree in Psychology with a minor in Communication and Design from Bilkent University, Turkey.
 Her research centers on understanding how personal life stories are influenced by individual differences, cultural context, and history, and how autobiographical reasoning might relate to psychological and physical health outcomes.
 She’s also interested in adult development, focusing on late midlife adults’ emotions and interpersonal relationships.
 Outside of her studies, she enjoys writing, playing the violin, and traveling.

 Leah Ouellet